Razer Inc.

-Razer Inc. is an American-Singaporean multinational corporation and technology company that makes, develops, and sells consumer electronics, financial services, and gaming computer hardware.
-The brand was founded in 1998, then refounded in 2005 by Min-Liang Tan and Robert "RazerGuy" Krakoff, although the business originated in 1999 in the US.
-It is dual-headquartered in the one-north sub-zone of Queenstown, Singapore, and Irvine, California, US.
+Razer Inc. is a Singaporean-American multinational corporation and technology company that manufactures, develops, and markets gaming-focused computer hardware and other consumer electronics as well as financial services.

+Razer was founded in 1998 as a subsidiary of kärna LLC; after kärna declared bankruptcy in 2001, Razer was refounded in 2005 by Min-Liang Tan and Robert "RazerGuy" Krakoff.
+The company is dual-headquartered in the one-north sub-zone of Queenstown, Singapore, and Irvine, California, U.S.

 History

 1998–2005: Founding and early challenges

-Razer began as a San Diego, California-based subsidiary of kärna LLC in 1998, which was created to develop and market a high-end computer gaming mouse, the Boomslang, targeted to computer gamers.
-Kärna was shut down in 2000 due to bankruptcy.
+Razer began as a San Diego, California-based subsidiary of Kärna LLC in 1998, which was created to develop and market a high-end computer gaming mouse, the Boomslang, targeted to computer gamers.
+Kärna was shut down in 2001 due to bankruptcy.

 The current iteration of Razer was founded in 2005 by Min-Liang Tan, a Singaporean NUS graduate, and Robert Krakoff after they procured the rights to the Razer brand following a large investment from Hong Kong tycoon Li Ka-shing and Singaporean holding company Temasek Holdings.

 2015–2016: Ouya acquisition and Forge TV

-Razer bought the software assets of the Android-based microconsole Ouya from its parent company Ouya Inc. on 27 July 2015, while the hardware was discontinued.
-Ouya's technical team joined Razer's team in developing their own microconsole, which was called the Forge TV.
-It was discontinued in 2016.
+Razer bought the software assets of an Android-based microconsole called Ouya from its parent company Ouya Inc. on 27 July 2015, while the hardware was discontinued.
+Ouya's technical team joined Razer's team in developing its own microconsole, the Forge TV, which was discontinued in 2016.